Bill would require all law enforcement to use body cameras by 2025

-SPRINGFIELD — An omnibus criminal justice bill passed by the General Assembly last month would, if signed by the governor, mandate all Illinois law enforcement agencies to use body cameras.
+SPRINGFIELD — An omnibus criminal-justice bill passed by the General Assembly last month mandates that all Illinois law-enforcement agencies to use body cameras.

 The legislation, contained in House Bill 3653, would amend the state’s 2015 Law Enforcement Officer-Worn Body Camera Act from affecting “any law enforcement” that may use body cameras to mandating “all law enforcement agencies must” use body cameras for “all law enforcement officers” by 2025.